-Jesus claimed, “I am the Son of God” (John 10:36; cf. Mat.
-16:16, 17; 27:43; Luke 1:35; John 1:34; 1 John 5:5; 9:35-37; 10:36).
+Jesus claimed, “I am the Son of God” (John 10:36; cf. Matt 16:16, 17; 27:43; Luke 1:35; John 1:34; cf. 1 John 5:5; 9:35-37; 10:36).

-Paul referred to Jesus as “His beloved Son” (Colossians 1:13).
+Paul referred to Jesus as “His beloved Son” (Col 1:13).

 The title “Son of God,” by itself, does not mean that Jesus is God, for believers are also sons of God:

-Adam is called the son of God in both the Old and New Testaments (Gen. 6:2, 4; Job 1:6; 2:1; 38:7; Luke 3:38; Romans 8:14).
+Adam is called the son of God in both the Old and New Testaments (Gen 6:2, 4; Job 1:6; 2:1; 38:7; Luke 3:38; Rom 8:14).

-In the Old Testament both Israel (Ex.
-4:22–23; Hosea 11:1) and the king (Psalm 2:7) were called God’s son.
+In the Old Testament, both Israel (Exo 4:22–23; Hosea 11:1) and the king (Psalm 2:7) were called God’s son.